M8 armored gun system: Milestones and schedule

-Proposed revivals
+Proposed revivals and exports

 In 1998, the Senate Armed Services Committee proposed using the M8 AGS as a surrogate vehicle to evaluate "strike force experimentation activities" in the 2nd Cavalry Regiment.

 In October 1999, Army Chief of Staff Eric Shinseki laid out his vision for a lighter, more transportable force.
 The Army began the Interim Armored Vehicle (IAV) program to implement Shinseki's concept.
 United Defense LP (UDLP) proposed the AGS, as well as a version of the Mobile Tactical Vehicle Light, for the Mobile Gun System variant of the IAV in 2000.
-United Defense provided an AGS armored in level 1, 2 and 3 for a platform performance demonstration from December 1999 to January 2000.
+United Defense provided three AGSs oufitted with levels I, II and III armor for a platform performance demonstration from December 1999 to January 2000.
+One of these systems was equipped with improved forward-looking infrared.
 By then, the AGS had reached an advanced level of technological maturity, and thus UDLP said it could field its design almost two years earlier than the General Motors' LAV III proposal.
-The AGS lost out to the General Motors proposal, which was type classified as the Stryker M1128 Mobile Gun System.
-UDLP protested the award, alleging that the Army disregarded its own timeline requirements, and that the requirements had been crafted with a wheeled vehicle in mind.
+The AGS lost out to the General Motors proposal, which was type classified as the Stryker M1128 mobile gun system.
+UDLP protested the award, alleging that the Army disregarded its own timeline requirements and that the requirements were unfairly biased for wheeled vehicles.
 The General Accounting Office denied UDLP's protest in April 2001.

 In March 2004, at the 82nd Airborne Division's request, the Army approved the transfer of four production vehicles from United Defense's facility in Pennsylvania to Fort Bragg, North Carolina.
 The vehicles were intended to bolster the 82nd's 1st Squadron, 17th Cavalry, which was in need of greater firepower for an upcoming deployment to the recent war in Iraq.
 However, in June 2004, this plan was put on hold while the Army determined whether the Mobile Gun System (MGS) could meet the 82nd's requirements.
 An air-drop test of a Stryker weighted to simulate the load of the MGS was conducted in August.
-Around the same time, the Army identified issues with the air-worthiness of the MGS, among the heavier of the Stryker family.
+Around the same time, the Army identified issues with the airworthiness of the MGS, among the heavier of the Stryker family.
 Still more pervasive problems persisted with the autoloader.
 While this decision was on hold, Congressman Robin Hayes expressed frustration that the AGS had not been fielded, and called on the DoD to act swiftly to resolve the delay.
 In January 2005, the Army said it had ruled out fielding the AGS, saying the system lacked spare parts that would be required to maintain the vehicle for any significant length of time.
 The Army also doubled down on its commitment to fielding the MGS, which it said it could begin fielding in summer 2006.